MarcJAndersen/rrdfqbcrnd0/rrdfqbcrnd0/inst/doc/using-arq.md

 ---
 title: "Using ARQ to make SPARQL queries"
 author: "mja@statgroup.dk"
-date: "2015-05-13"
+date: "2015-07-23"
 output: rmarkdown::html_vignette
 ---

 # SPARQL scripts for the demographics cube (DC-DEMO-sample.ttl)

 The examples below uses `arq` from Apache Jena (http://jena.apache.org).
 To install arq - download and unpack the latest version of apache-jena from (http://jena.apache.org/download/index.cgi).
-Put the executable `arq` in the path, or invoke `arq` with the full path to the directory with arq.
+Then you need some way of invoking `arq`; I use a not-so-good-approach: `cd ~/bin; ln -s /opt/apache-jena-2.13.0/bin/arq .".

+Given a SPARQL query and RDF data, `arq` returns the result of the query.
+So this is the command line way of making a SPARQL query.

 The use of arq is described many places, see for example (http://www.learningsparql.com/).